Asian Games gold-winning former boxer Dingko Singh dies | Sports-Games

 During his battle with cancer, the former bantamweight (54kg) boxer's health woes were compounded by a bout of jaundice and COVID-19 last year.

-''We lost a legend,'' Olympic-bound boxer Vikas Krishan said summing up what it means to Indian boxing.
+''We lost a legend,'' Olympic-bound boxer Vikas Krishan said summing up what he meant to Indian boxing.

+Dingko's gold in the Bangkok Asiad was the first in 16 years for Indian boxing after Kaur Singh's top finish at the regional showpiece's 1982 edition.

+Sports Minister Kiren Rijiju offered condolences on his demise along with the national federation and a host of Indian boxers, some of whom have only heard tales of his dazzling persona.

 ''I'm deeply saddened by the demise of Shri Dingko Singh.
 One of the finest boxers India has ever produced, Dinko's gold medal at 1998 Bangkok Asian Games sparked the Boxing chain reaction in India,'' Rijiju said.